Seiren Games Network (SERG) Price Reaches $0.0018 on Major Exchanges

 [Docs](https://aok.gitbook.io/serg-en/)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Seiren Games Network directly using US dollars.
-Investors seeking to trade Seiren Games Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Seiren Games Network using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Seiren Games Network directly using US dollars.
+Investors seeking to trade Seiren Games Network should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Seiren Games Network using one of the aforementioned exchanges.

 Receive News & Updates for Seiren Games Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Seiren Games Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.